Turkey Salad or Turkey Spread Sandwich (1 Sandwich)

 Stay Hydrated

-Drink plenty of water before and after your meal to help regulate blood sugar levels and improve digestion.
+Drink plenty of water with your meal to support digestion and help regulate blood sugar levels.

 metabolic